port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 We will now create a YML file that will serve as a template for our services' `port.yml` configuration file.

-- In your repository, create a file named `enrichService.yml` under `/templates/` (it's path should be `/templates/enrichService.yml`).
+- In your repository, create a file named `enrichService.yml` under `/templates/` (its path should be `/templates/enrichService.yml`).
 - Copy the following snippet and paste it in the file's contents:

 <details>